influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 and Restore Guide](/enterprise/latest/guides/backup-and-restore/) in the InfluxEnterprise documentation.

-### Backing up the Metastore
+### Backing up the metastore

-InfluxDB's metastore contains internal information about the status of the system, including user information, database/shard metadata, CQs, RPs, and subscriptions.
+InfluxDB's metastore contains internal information about the status of the system, including user information, database and shard metadata, continuous queries, retention policies, and subscriptions.
 While a node is running, you can create a backup of your instance's metastore by running the command: